SPGWhistler/shep/README.md

 ------------

 * Checkout repository some place outside of your document root.
-* Create a symlink from your document root to the public_html directory.
+* Run the following command: php install.php
+* Follow the prompts.